free5gc/free5gc/README.md

 ## Contributing

-We're welcome for contribution via [GitHub Pull Request](https://github.com/free5gc/free5gc/pulls).
+We welcome you for contribution via [GitHub Pull Request](https://github.com/free5gc/free5gc/pulls).

 ## Release Note

-Detailed changes for each release are documented in the release notes.Detailed changes for each release are documented in the [release notes](https://github.com/free5gc/free5gc/releases).
+Detailed changes for each release are documented in the release notes.
+Detailed changes for each release are documented in the [release notes](https://github.com/free5gc/free5gc/releases).

 ## License